isc-projects/stork/doc/devel.rst

 Running System Tests
 --------------------

-After preparing all the dependencies, it is possible to start tests.
+After preparing all the dependencies, the tests can be started;
-But first, the RPM and deb Stork packages need to be prepared.
+however, the RPM and deb Stork packages need to be prepared first.
 This can be done with this Rake task:

 .. code-block:: console